Strawberry Cookies with Strawberry Royal Icing

 Meanwhile, make Strawberry Royal Icing.
 Adjust to the desired consistency of the royal icing by adding 1 teaspoon water at a time.

-Drizzle the royal icing over the cooled cookies and sprinkle the remaining 2 tablespoons freeze dried strawberries over top.
+Spread the royal icing over the cooled cookies and sprinkle the remaining 1 tablespoon freeze-dried strawberries over top for garnish.

 Notes & Tips: